 Cash and cash equivalents.
 Cintas considers all highly liquid domestic investments with a maturity of three months or less, at date of purchase, to be cash equivalents.
-At both May 31, 2022 and 2021, cash and cash equivalents includes \$31.8 million of restricted cash used as collateral associated with our insurance reserve.
+At May 31, 2023 and 2022, cash and cash equivalents includes \$32.7 million and \$31.8 million, respectively, of restricted cash used as collateral associated with our insurance reserve.

 Accounts receivable.
-Accounts receivable is comprised of amounts owed through product shipments and services provided and is presented net of an allowance for doubtful accounts.
+Accounts receivable is comprised of amounts owed through product shipments and services provided and is presented net of an allowance for credit losses.
 The allowance includes both an estimate, based on historical rates of collections, and reserves for specific accounts identified as uncollectible.
 The portion of the allowance that is an estimate based on Cintas' historical rates of collections is recorded for overdue amounts, beginning with a nominal percentage when the account is current and increasing substantially as the account ages.
 The amount provided as the account ages will differ slightly between the Uniform Rental and Facility Services reportable operating segment, the First Aid and Safety Services reportable operating segment and All Other because of differences in customers served and the nature of each business.
-When an account is considered uncollectible, it is written off against the allowance for doubtful accounts.
+When an account is considered uncollectible, it is written off against the allowance for credit losses.